Effective minimal model and unconventional spin-singlet pairing in Kagome superconductor CsV3Sb5

-Through orbital analysis to the band structures of CsV$_{3}$Sb$_{5}$ shown in Fig.\ref{Fig.2}(a), we find that there are three distinct Fermi surface sheets at k$_z$=0 : (i) a central ring sheet around $\Gamma$ contributed by Sb-$p_{z}$ orbitals, (ii) a hexagonal sheet composed of V-$d_{xy}$, V-$d_{x^{2}-y^{2}}$, and V-$d_{z^{2}}$, and (iii) two additional sheets composed of V-$d_{xz}/d_{yz}$ orbitals.
-The band structures and Fermi surfaces are in agreement with available literature. \cite{labollita-2021-tuning,luo-2021-electronic}.
-By constructing localized Wannier functions, the hopping integrals between different V orbitals $\alpha$ and $\beta$ ($\alpha=xz,yz$, $\beta=xy,3z^{2}-r^{2},x^{2}-y^{2}$) are zeros, see the TABLE S1 in {\it Supplementary Materials}, indicating that interorbital hybridization between vanadiums is vanishing small, so we neglect the interorbital hopping terms in the tight-binding model.
+Our band structures and Fermi surfaces are in agreement with available literature \cite{labollita-2021-tuning,luo-2021-electronic}.
+There are three distinct Fermi surface sheets at k$_z$=0 : (i) a central ring sheet around $\Gamma$ contributed by Sb-$p_{z}$ orbitals, (ii) a hexagonal sheet composed of V-$d_{xy}$, V-$d_{x^{2}-y^{2}}$, and V-$d_{z^{2}}$, and (iii) two additional sheets composed of V-$d_{xz}/d_{yz}$ orbitals\cite{labollita-2021-tuning,luo-2021-electronic}.
 In fitting the band structures with an effective low-energy tight-binding model, we consider the large hexagonal Fermi pocket (ii) and one of the Fermi surface sheets (iii), to which the corresponding energy bands are hybridized weakly with the $p$ orbitals of Sb\cite{labollita-2021-tuning}, and then construct a six-band tight-binding (TB) model with two local orbitals on each V site.
-The fitted tight-binding bands and the full electronic structures of CsV$_{3}$Sb$_{5}$ are the red and black lines in Fig.\ref{Fig.2}(a), respectively. \\
+By constructing localized Wannier functions, the hopping integrals between different V orbitals $\alpha$ and $\beta$ ($\alpha=xz,yz$, $\beta=xy,3z^{2}-r^{2},x^{2}-y^{2}$) are zeros, see the TABLE S1 in {\it Supplementary Materials}, indicating that interorbital hybridization between the $\alpha$ and $\beta$ orbits of vanadiums is vanishing small, so we neglect the interorbital hopping terms in the tight-binding model.
+The fitted tight-binding bands and the full electronic structures of CsV$_{3}$Sb$_{5}$ are the red and black lines in Fig. \ref{Fig.2}(a), respectively. \\

 The fitted six pack-band tight-binding model for CsV$_{3}$Sb$_{5}$ can be written as